The Single Standard: Box office

 The film garnered receipts of $1,048,000 ($659,000 in the US and $389,000 abroad), vs. a budget of $336,000.
 It was one of the top-grossing films of the year.
 The film brought MGM a profit of $333,000.

+Censorship

+When The Single Standard was released in the United States, many states and cities in the United States had censor boards that could require cuts or other eliminations before the film could be shown.
+After the Chicago Board of Censors passed the film as "adults only", it was a box office sensation with one theater taking in $71,200 in the first week.

 Home media

 The film was released on VHS home video in the 1980s (within Garbo's lifetime) with its original Movietone soundtrack and effects and appears on television with the Movietone.
-In 2009 The Single Standard was issued on DVD release for the first time.
+In 2009, The Single Standard was issued on DVD release for the first time.